University-Works-Projects/First-year-of-university/README.md

-# University
+# First-year-of-University
-Programming exercises carried out during the course of university studies.
+Collection of all the programs and projects carried out during my first university year.